 It’s easy to overlook the importance of mineral discovery and mining.
 It happens far away from our cities and homes, it’s dirty work, and when you pull a massive block of raw material from the earth, it has zero resemblance to the skyscraper it will one day be part of.

 Every day, we use devices that need quartz, iron, lithium, and cobalt to function.
-Those are just a few of the key minerals working to help you make a phone call, drive, and type emails.
+And those are just a few of the key minerals working to help you make a phone call, drive, and type emails.
 Societal progress requires raw building materials, and to access those materials, we must find and secure them.

-The service Temas Resources and other mineral exploration companies provide is integral to building the future, and with the 50% acquisition of ORF Technologies that future is looking greener.
+The service Temas Resources and other mineral exploration companies provide is integral to building the future, and with the 50% acquisition of ORF Technologies that future is looking much greener.
 In a letter to the shareholders, CEO Michael Dehn expresses the importance of this move, “In a single transaction, we’ve effectively pivoted Temas Resources from just a regular junior mining company to now a one-of-a-kind environmental technology company that could change the mining industry as we know it.”

-Temas Resources is being guided by responsible hands, into position as an eco-friendly mining company that also happens to have sound business practices.
+Temas Resources is being guided by responsible hands into position as an eco-friendly mining company that also happens to have sound business practices.
 From beyond just the optics of a mining company being more environmentally responsible, the efficacy of this technology could change the entire mining landscape for the better.

 According to Market Watch, the global Titanium Metal market will be growing at a CAGR of 5.4% from 2021-2026.
-Covid-19 had a negative impact on this market due to reduced production of automobiles and other pandemic-related slow downs.
-The effect on the market is ultimately an increase in the price of materials, which could be a bad thing for suppliers trying to grow their business… unless you’re Temas Resources.
+COVID-19 had a negative impact on this market due to the reduced production of automobiles and other pandemic-related slow downs.
+The effect on the market is an increase in the price of materials, which could be a bad thing for suppliers trying to grow their business… unless you’re Temas Resources.